xmartlabs/node-template/README.md

 * To schedule a new job in the queue we need to create a `new Queue()` object in the queue folder and pass it a queue name to schedule tasks in.
 Any metadata for the task should be pass as a JSON, e.g `queue.add('job_name', { ...params }, options);`.

 ### Rate limit
-* To use express rate limit set the `APPLY_RATE_LIMIT` env var to true otherwise rate limits will dependant on the nginx configuration.
+* To use express rate limit set the `ENABLE_RATE_LIMIT` env var to true otherwise rate limits will dependant on the nginx configuration.
 * To add a new rate limit we need to create a new `rateLimit` object and then assign it to an endpoint e.g `app.use('v1/auth/register', rateLimit)`.
 For more info check out the [express-rate-limit docs](https://express-rate-limit.mintlify.app/overview).